10 Questions with ... Barbara A. McDowell

 I love a variety of music!
 Pop, rap, gospel, R&B, rock.
 It really depends on my mood.
-When choosing music for WPWX it must appeal to our brand and our audience, which is hip-hop.
+When choosing music for WPWX, it must appeal to our brand and our audience, which is hip-hop.
 WSRB is very gold-driven with the right amount of current hits.
 Our consultant Tony Gray has the final approval for selecting music for WSRB.

-3) What's your radio background?
+3) Would you share your radio background?

 I have worked in every department of radio except the sales department.
 My core radio background is in the programming department.
-I love the creative and music portion of programming, especially breaking new artist!
+I love the creative and music portion of programming, especially breaking new artists!

 We do not have research.
-We depend heavily on our DJs, charts, Mscores, knowing what's hot in the market locally and our gut when it comes to placing new music on our playlist
+We depend heavily on our DJs, charts, Mscores, knowing what's hot in the market locally and our gut when it comes to placing new music on our playlist.

 Chicago, once known as the house music capitol, is now home to blues, rock, country, dance and rap music.
 The Internet has given the youth an opportunity to express themselves, thus creating a unique sound called drill music.
 The city is a melting pot for music lovers.

 6) Who were some of your mentors?

 I have taken what I like to call programming nuggets from various people I have worked with or have been around within the past 17 years of working in radio, such as my current PD Jay Alan, Mic Fox, Monica Starr, Jamillah Muhammed, Maxx Myrick, Tony Gray, and Barry Mayo.
 They influenced my radio career.